nathan-dykstra/gcal-notion-integration/README.md

 I want to give some credit to [akarri2001](https://github.com/akarri2001).
 I've been looking for a Notion + Google Calendar integration for a while, but I haven't been satisfied with the free products.
 When I decided to create my own, I came across akarri2001's [Notion-and-Google-Calendar-2-Way-Sync](https://github.com/akarri2001/Notion-and-Google-Calendar-2-Way-Sync) project which helped a lot with setting up the API connections.
 Cheers akarri2001!

-I have built a Google Tasks integration as well available [here](https://github.com/nathan-dykstra/gtasks-notion-integration).
+I also built a Google Tasks integration as well available [here](https://github.com/nathan-dykstra/gtasks-notion-integration).

 ## Features
 - Sync Google Calendar events to Notion calendar database.